+(a) (b)

-(a) As certified by the Harris County Appraisal District (the "Appraisal District").
-See "TAX PROCEDURES." (b) Provided by the Appraisal District for informational purposes only.
+As certified by the Harris County Appraisal District (the "Appraisal District").
+See "TAX PROCEDURES."
+Provided by the Appraisal District for informational purposes only.
 Such amounts reflect an estimate of the taxable appraised value within the District on March 1, 2019.
 No tax will be levied on such amount.
 Taxes are levied on taxable value certified by the Appraisal District as of January 1 of each year.
-See "TAX" PROCEDURES."

-(c) After issuance of the Bonds.
-See "DEBT SERVICE REQUIREMENTS."
+See "TAX PROCEDURES."
+After the issuance of the Bonds and excludes the Refunded Bonds.
+The Series 2019 Bonds sold on April 29, 2019 and are scheduled to be issued on May 28, 2019, and are treated as being Outstanding Bonds for purposes of all calculations in this Official Statement.
+See "FINANCIAL STATEMENT (UNAUDITED)-Outstanding Bonds."